-(Ord. of 9-7-1999, § 1(4-311))

 Sec.
 6-386.
 Prohibited sales and deliveries.

 It shall be unlawful and a violation of this article for any wholesaler, distributor, manufacturer or other person to deliver any wine to any retail dealer in the city or to transport wine into the city for resale by any means whatsoever, except to licensed wholesale distributors, without collecting the taxes thereon as set out in this division at the time of delivery.